Roshanell/classBuddyApp/README.md

 # Optimizations:

-I'd like to refactor the code in otder to add a purchase log so that accounts with administrative acess can see what was purchased.
-I'd like to also add a way for administrators to add points to accounts that are made.
+I'd like to refactor the code in order to add a purchase log so that accounts with administrative acess can see what was purchased.
+I'd like to also add a way for administrators to add points to student accounts that are made.

 # Lessons Learned: